 Pets that are small (up to the size of a house cat), harmless and kept in a closed box (e.g. pet carriers) can travel with us free of charge.
 Please however note that this must not adversely impact other passengers or our staff.

 Dogs that cannot be kept in a transport box due to their size must be kept on a lead and wear a muzzle.
 A half-price ticket must be purchased for them.
-If you are travelling on the metronom Niedersachsen-Ticket (Lower Saxony ticket), the Schönes-Wochenende-Ticket (“Nice weekend” ticket) and the Quer-durchs-Land-Ticket (“Cross-country” ticket), your dog counts as an adult person.
+If you are travelling on the metronom Niedersachsen-Ticket (Lower Saxony ticket), and the Quer-durchs-Land-Ticket (“Cross-country” ticket), your dog counts as an adult person.

 Animals classified as ‘dangerous dogs’ may not travel with us.

 As soon as there’s a bit of a storm, it seems like everything falls apart?
-That this is the impression our passengers often get is something we’ve noticed, too.
-But sure enough, our routes often take us through the countryside and many trees line both sides of the platform.
-Unfortunately they are too close to the platform in a number of locations.
-The required pruning has either not yet been carried out by our colleagues at Deutsche Bahn, or the process is being hampered by site owners.
+Our routes often take us through the countryside and many trees line both sides of the platform.
+Unfortunately, they are too close to the platform in several locations.
+The required pruning has either not yet been carried out by our colleagues at Deutsche Bahn, or the process is being impeded by land owners.
 When there are storms, trees fall onto the platform again and again.
-It can be a long time before they are cleared and the damages are repaired.
+It can be a long time before the damages are repaired.

 If unplanned train cancellations occur, we have to organise ad hoc bus transport, or so-called emergency bus services.
 We have concluded contracts with the regional bus and taxi companies so that we can immediately request vehicles in the event of cancellations.
 However we are dependent on our partners being able to quickly provide us with vehicles with sufficient capacity.
 During peak travel times in particular, it can be difficult to provide sufficient capacity.
 Sometimes you may just have to wait until the buses arrive.

-If we know about a construction site in advance, we have enough time to plan a replacement bus service.
+If we know about a construction work in advance, we have enough time to plan a replacement bus service.
 We are then able to work out a timetable in advance and ensure we have sufficient capacity on board.
 The bus companies are also able to adapt to the demand.
+Even the bus companies can adjust to it.

 The trains that we use were provided by LNVG. metronom pays a form of rent for their use and takes responsibility for their operation.
 The features of the trains are however the responsibility of LNVG.
 LNVG have been planning to modernise the vehicle fleet for some time now, and this includes installing plug sockets and integrating Wi-Fi.
-These upgrades are scheduled to begin at the end of 2019.
+These upgrades are expected to be finished in 2025.